Have you ever tried to create an epic steampunk machine of your childish dreams in Blender? That heavy metal bastard that screams epic awesomeness.

 • Add the vignette

 If you don’t know where to start with post-processing, check out the Universal Post-processing Tutorial.

 It features 12 easy-to-follow steps, so after watching it you’ll know the basics of post-processing.

 Hopefully after watching this tutorial you are inspired to create your own steampunk world.

-If you like what you watched and know somebody who can benefit from this tutorial, please share it with them now by pressing the buttons.
-And feel free to subscribe.
+If you like what you watched and know somebody who can benefit from this tutorial, please share it with them.
 Thanks!